IP Subnetting Concepts¶

 IP Address, Subnet and Gateway Configuration¶

-In a typical pfSense deployment, hosts are assigned an IP address, subnet mask and gateway within the LAN range of the pfSense device.
-The LAN IP address on pfSense becomes the default gateway.
+In a typical deployment of pfSense software hosts on the LAN are assigned an IP address, subnet mask and gateway within the LAN range of the firewall running pfSense software.
+The LAN IP address on the firewall becomes the default gateway for hosts on the LAN.
 For hosts connecting by an interface other than LAN, use the appropriate configuration for the interface to which the device is connected.